REGIONAL ANALYSIS OF CINCINNATI OHIO

 The chart below indicates the employment by sector for both the state and the MSA per the US bureau of labor.
 As shown the overall

 employment composition for both the MSA and state are similar and diverse indicating a stable economic base.
+Overall, the MSA and

 Environmental forces are both natural and manmade forces that influence real property values.
 Some environmental forces include